abroroo/til/Javascript/JavaScript Engine.md

 # You gotta understand some concepts first

-When you write JavaScript code and run it in a browser, the code doesn't directly interact with your computer's hardware.
+Well we know when we write JavaScript code and run it in a browser, the code doesn't directly interact with computer's hardware.
 Instead, it interacts with the **JavaScript engine**, which converts JS code into hardware readable binary code.
+But what's inside this JS Engine?

  > Some of the popular engines include:
  > - V8 (used in Google Chrome)